krb5/krb5/doc/user/tkt_mgmt.rst

 forwardable ticket.
 This allows for authentication forwarding without requiring a password to be typed in again.
-For example, if a user with a forwardable TGT logs into a remote system, the KDC could issue a new TGT for that user with the netword address of the remote system, allowing authentication on that host to work as though the user were logged in locally.
+For example, if a user with a forwardable TGT logs into a remote system, the KDC could issue a new TGT for that user with the network address of the remote system, allowing authentication on that host to work as though the user were logged in locally.